-This book contains the Official Rules of the sport of Indoor Cricket, as endorsed by the World Indoor Cricket Federation, the international recognised governing body for the sport.
+This book contains the Official Rules of the sport of Indoor Cricket, as endorsed by New Zealand Indoor Cricket, the nationally recognised governing body for the sport.

 Indoor Cricket has its origins in Western Australia in the late 1970's.
-Over the years, the game has spread to many countries across the world and a number of improvements to the rules have been made to make the game more exciting.
+Over the years a number of refinements to rules have been made, and this document lists the nationally accepted rules as at July 2008.